 Stop the Illegal River Dolphin Slaughter in Brazil

-As global attention turns to Brazil for the World Cup, we’re turning the floodlights on the illegal killing of thousands of river dolphins, or botos.
+As the world's attention turns to Brazil for the World Cup, let's expose the illegal killing of thousands of Amazon river dolphins, or botos.

-Hundreds of thousands of football fans will visit Brazil to watch the World Cup in a few weeks, yet few people know about this disgraceful dolphin slaughter.
-With your support we can expose the secret killing, and put global pressure on the Brazilian government to save botos from extinction.
+Hundreds of thousands of football fans will visit Brazil to watch the World Cup in a few days, yet few people know about these disgraceful dolphin slaughters.
+With your support we can expose these secret killings, and put global pressure on the Brazilian government to save botos from extinction.

 Sign PetitionSign Petition

-This expanding river dolphin hunt for catfish bait is illegal, cruel and unsustainable.
-There are simply not enough botos left to sustain the hunt and every boto killed suffers dreadfully.
+The river dolphin slaughters for catfish bait are illegal, cruel and unsustainable.
+There are simply not enough botos left to sustain the hunts, and every dolphin killed suffers dreadfully.

-Without urgent action by the Brazilian government to enforce its own laws to stop boto killing in the Amazon rainforest – this iconic and much-loved pink river dolphin will be driven to extinction and lost forever from our world.
+Without urgent action by the Brazilian government to enforce the country's own laws to stop killings in the Amazon rainforest, these iconic and much-loved pink river dolphins will be driven to extinction and lost forever from our world.

 [Your comments here]

 We believe botos deserve much more; a future free of cruelty, violence and pain.
-Please use your influence to urge the Brazilian government to act now, before it’s too late.
+Please stop the hunts now, before it's too late.